- This guidance is for England, Scotland & Wales

 APPLICATION OF THE REGULATIONS

 The restriction on the amount of a payment surcharge, where a charge is permitted at all, only applies to contracts made between businesses and consumers, and not to business-to-business contracts.

 A consumer is a person who enters the contract for purposes that are wholly or mainly outside the person's trade, business, craft or profession.

-The Regulations apply to contracts however they are concluded.
-They will therefore apply regardless of the method of sale.
+The restriction applies to contracts however they are made and regardless of the method of sale.
 They cover contracts concluded on business premises, contracts concluded away from business premises and those concluded at a distance (for example, a purchase via the internet or on the telephone).

 - Excluded contracts

 The ban on surcharges for certain methods of payment applies to all contracts.
 However, the restriction on the amount of a payment surcharge for other methods of payment does not apply to certain excluded contracts, which are listed below:

 - contracts for social services, including social housing, childcare and support of families and persons permanently or temporarily in need (including long-term care)